zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 Rachel: What you need to do is . . .

 Logan: Stop bossing me around!
-I know what I’m doin g so back off.
+I know what I’m doing so back off.

 Rachel: What’s gotten into you?
 I’m not bossing you  around.
 I’m trying to help you.
 Some people are so ungrateful.